X

 Because IBS is not a mental problem, and it's not just from stress.
 It can't be cured by drugs or surgery.

-Yes, IBS is Unique to Each Person.
 Some folks can trace their IBS to an insult to the gut - food poisoning, abdominal surgery, C. diff.
 Some people are born with it.

 And symptoms can vary.
 But all IBS symptoms - diarrhea, constipation, pain, bloating, gas - stem from the same underlying pathology.
+IBS is a dysfunction of the enteric nervous system of the gut.

 This means dietary generalizations can be made.
 The colon reacts to specific foods in predictable ways.
 This is basic biology.